ousatov-ua/current-dotfiles/README.md

 or
 `brew tap homebrew/cask-fonts`

-Currently, using BlexMono Nerd (and IBM Plex mono for Idea)
+Currently, using Comic Code Nerd (and Comic Code) Patched versions are in iCloud.
+Firts please just install any nerd font (for some reasons otherwise there are some visual gaps for Comic Code which was manually patched)

 `brew install font-blex-mono-nerd-font` or from archive